 How to Care for African Violets Indoors

-These plants don’t like cold water, so make sure to always use lukewarm or tepid water and always water at the base, never on the foliage.
+These plants don't like cold water, so make sure to always use room temperature water or tepid water and always water at the base, never on the foliage.
 Never let African violets stand in water OR completely dry out.
 These plants are very finicky when it comes to watering!
 Always be sure tow water from the bottom, and try your best not to let the water touch the green leaves.
 Water on the leaves could lead to a dead plant.
 Make sure your African violet plant has a saucer underneath its pot to catch excess water, and that the pot has adequate drainage holes.
 Water African violets once soil is dry.

 Once the flowers are spent, pinch the blooms off.
 This will encourage new growth.